This post may contain affiliate links. Please read our disclosure policy.

 - Add eggs one at a time, mixing well after each addition.4 large eggs

 - Generously grease and flour a 10-12 cup bundt pan or Baker's Joy non stick spray if you want something easier.
-You can also use melted shortening just make sure to get it in every crack and crevasse, then dust with flour to cover ever area of the pan. .
+You can also use melted shortening just make sure to get it in every crack and crevice, then dust with flour to cover every area of the pan.

 - Pour the batter into the prepared bundt pan and smooth the top.